 When parking in the disabled bay, you must display your Blue Badge at all times.
-Although the council cannot enforce any vehicles parked in the bay without displaying a valid Blue Badge, it is part of the terms and conditions that you agree to (as part of the application process) to display your Blue Badge when applying for a disabled parking bay.
-The council does inspect disabled bays and any infringement of the guidelines may result in the bay being removed.
+Although we cannot enforce any vehicles parked in the bay without displaying a valid Blue Badge, it is part of the terms and conditions that you agree to (as part of the application process) to display your Blue Badge when applying for a disabled parking bay.
+We do inspect disabled bays and any infringement of the guidelines may result in the bay being removed.

 You may be eligible for a disabled parking bay if you: